 Filopoulos renovated two of the towers into condominiums, named the Rialto and the Capital, costing over $100 million for the first phase of the development.
 In recognition of the transformation, The Beacon was named "Project of the Year" by the NJ District Council of Urban Land Institute in 2009.

 In 2012, after the economic downturn in the real estate market, Filopoulos sold five of the undeveloped buildings at The Beacon to the Connecticut development firm of Building and Land Technology (BLT) for $46 million.
-The following year, the NJ Economic Department Authority granted tax credits of $33 million towards the second phase of the redevelopment of the properties, renamed the Orpheum, the Mercury, the Paramount, the Criterion. and the Tower at The Beacon. into luxury rental apartments and commercial space.
+The following year, the NJ Economic Department Authority granted tax credits of $33 million towards the second phase of the redevelopment of the properties into luxury rental apartments using the names Orpheum, Mercury, Paramount. and Tower at The Beacon.

-In April 2016, Margaret Hague Maternity Hospital, called the Hague with 241 apartments, was the last of the Medical Center complex buildings completed by BLT.
+In April 2016, Margaret Hague Maternity Hospital renamed the Hague with 241 apartments was the last of the Medical Center complex buildings completed by BLT.

-The restoration at The Beacon marks one of the nation's largest historic property renovations and preserves New Jersey's largest example of Art Deco-style architecture according to state and national register guidelines.
+The restoration at The Beacon marks one of the nation's largest historic property renovations with 1,500 residential units and preserves New Jersey's largest example of the mid-20th century Art Deco-style architecture according to state and national register guidelines.

 Avery, Brett.
 "The Hospital That Made a City Sick."
 New Jersey Monthly March 2005:76-78+.

 Donohue, Brian.
 "Rebirth of a Landmark."
 Sunday Star-Ledger 11 June 2005.